 - The ORT will provide the applicant with a hearing notice that states the time and place of the hearing.

-- The applicant must deliver, in a proper manner, a copy of the completed hearing notice to the other party (respondent).
+- The applicant must deliver, in a proper manner, a copy of the completed hearing notice to the other party (respondent) with all evidence to be presented at the hearing.

 - Both parties should prepare for the hearing by gathering all relevant documents, arranging for witnesses, and preparing to tell their complete story at the hearing.